 Conduct the Retreat: During the retreat, the key leader should ensure that the retreat is following the agenda.
 By keeping to the listed time frame, participants will be more likely to remain interested and engaged during the retreat.

 Continue to assess the general mood of the room during the retreat, if the leaders don’t have participants’ attention, make changes as needed: topic adjustments, additional leaders, more participation from members.

 If the retreat topics include sensitive issues, the planners may wish to articulate specific ground rules for dealing with those subjects in a manner that encourages building community.
 Your organization is encouraged to have open and reasonably candid yet respectful discussions about each retreat topic, agreeing that discussions regarding issues should be balanced by suggestions for improvement.

 Post Retreat Assessments & Action Plan: The final phase of the retreat should emphasize the follow-up of action plans agreed upon during the retreat and to gather feedback about the retreat from all participants.

-The retreat planning committee should assume the role of overseer to make certain that a written summary of the retreat is prepared which identifies action plans agreed upon, the student leader responsible for implementation or status reporting to the Organizations Executive Council and the date for implementation of status reporting.
+The retreat planning committee should assume the role of overseer to make certain that a written summary of the retreat is prepared which identifies action plans agreed upon, the student leader responsible for implementation, and the date for implementation of status reporting.
 The committee should also arrange for the distribution of the notes to the members and establish follow-up procedures for reporting on the status of those action plans reached during the retreat.